* This is the Consumer Version. *

 Heart block is classified as first-degree when electrical conduction to the ventricles is slightly delayed, second-degree when conduction is intermittently blocked, or third-degree (complete) when conduction is completely blocked.

 Most types of heart block are more common among older people.
 The most common causes are fibrous tissue developing in the heart's conduction system and coronary artery disease.
-However, a few cases of heart block are caused by drugs, particularly those that slow conduction of electrical impulses through the atrioventricular node (such as beta-blockers, diltiazem, verapamil, digoxin, and amiodarone), rheumatic heart disease, or sarcoidosis that affects the heart (see Sarcoidosis).
+However, a few cases of heart block are caused by drugs, particularly those that slow conduction of electrical impulses through the atrioventricular node (such as beta-blockers, diltiazem, verapamil, digoxin, and amiodarone), rheumatic heart disease, or sarcoidosis that affects the heart (see page Sarcoidosis).

 In first-degree heart block, every electrical impulse from the atria reaches the ventricles, but each is slowed for a fraction of a second as it moves through the atrioventricular node.
 First-degree heart block is common among well-trained athletes, teenagers, young adults, and people with a highly active vagus nerve.
 This disorder rarely causes symptoms and can be detected only by electrocardiography (ECG), which shows the conduction delay.